 CHAPTER 4 APPLICATION ORIENTED STUDY OF OFFLOADING

-We surveyed various applications that are likely to benefit from Offloading as suggested by important publications in this area.
-Here is a list of types of applications as follows: applications with matrix calculations, image processing, Web-browsers, Torrent downloads, image search, file compressors, online games, language translators, speech recognizers, optical character recognizers, video processing and editing, navigation, face recognition, augmented reality, etc. These applications consume large mobile battery, memory, and computational resources.
+We surveyed various compute intensive applications that are likely to benefit from offloading, as suggested by important publications in this area.
+Here is a list of types of applications as follows: applications with matrix calculations, image processing, web-browsers, torrent downloads, image search, file compressors, online games, language translators, speech recognizers, optical character recognizers, video processing and editing, navigation, face recognition, augmented reality, etc. These applications are power hungry and consume large mobile memory and computational resources.

 In this chapter, we analyze the performance implications of offloading solutions by comparing the two extreme points – one that does not use the cloud at all, and another that primarily relies on the cloud.
 We have selected out five popular commercially available smartphone applications for various user operations as follows: